 - Records Retention and Protection Policy

-These Policies may be found on http://www.firstbridge.com/privacy-policy/ or we can provide you with a hard copy if you contact us on email@example.com
+We can provide you with a hard copy if you contact us on [email protected].

-4 How do we collect and process Personal Data
+How do we collect and process Personal Data?

 As a provider for corporate services provider, We regularly collect and process personal data as part of the provision of our goods and/or services as follows: